Ideal duration: 1-2 days

 Architecturally rich, it is a magical land for photographers.
-Ayutthaya offers a lot of Wats and monasteries like Wat Phra Sri Sanphet, Wat Mahathat, Wat Ratchaburana and many more where tourists usually go for sightseeing.
-It is a popular day trip choice for travellers who are in Thailand and want to see something different that has visually more heritage.
-Today, in comparison to ancient times, a lot of modern Thai culture is evolving in this place.
+Ayutthaya offers a lot of Wats and monasteries like Wat Phra Sri Sanphet, Wat Mahathat, Wat Ratchaburana and many more, where tourists usually go for sightseeing.
+It is a popular day trip choice for travellers in Thailand who want to see something different that has visually more heritage.
+Today, compared to ancient times, a lot of modern Thai culture is evolving in this place.
 A lot of guesthouses and cafes have been built for tourist recreation.

 Compare quotes from upto 3 travel agents for free